-To improve your starts, assess the terrain that you’ll be starting on, and if possible practise on it beforehand to find the ideal gear.
-Aim for one you can turn quickly enough from a standing start to get away, but not so small that you spin out.
+To improve your starts, assess the terrain that you’ll be starting on, and if possible practice on it beforehand to find the ideal gear.
+Aim for a gear you can turn quickly enough from a standing start to get away, but not so small that you spin out.

 Learn to clip your standing foot into the pedal in one movement so you can use all your power immediately, then focus on staying out of trouble on the way to the first corner.